 The “One Short Story” crew hard at work in the taverna

-In summary, I would recommend Loutro as a relaxing and inspirational place to attend a writing course in stunning surroundings with a good deal of freedom to do what you want.
+I would recommend Loutro as a relaxing place to attend a writing course in beautiful surroundings with a good deal of freedom to do what you want.
 If you like structure and want to be told what to do, this may not be the place for you.

 A sunset in Loutro

-If you want to know more about my thoughts on writing, you might like to look at my posts:
+If you are interested in writing, you might like to look at my posts:

 - How to write a novel: plan in advance, or not?